On the Sparsity of Optimal Linear Decision Rules for a Class of Robust Optimization Problems with Box Uncertainty Sets: Main Theoretical Result

 and suppose that each column of $\bbp_2$ has at most one nonzero entry, that is, $\sum_{i=1}^{m_2} \mathbb{I} \left \{ p_{2,i,j} \neq 0 \right \} \le 1$ for each $j \in [n]$.
 Then the unique solution $\bar{\bz}$ has at most $2 m_1$ nonzero entries, that is, $\| \bar{\bz} \|_0 \le 2m_1$. \end{lemma}

 In summary, our proof of Theorem \ref{thm:main} considers a more general class of cost functions \eqref{line:cost} and looks at the epigraph formulation~\eqref{prob:ldr_b} of the corresponding problem of computing optimal linear decision rules.
 Under reasonable assumptions, we show in~Lemma \ref{lem:1} that \eqref{prob:ldr_b} is indeed a linear optimization problem with at least one extreme point in its feasible region, thus establishing the existence of an optimal extreme point.
 Furthermore, we show in Lemma \ref{lem:2} that any extreme point of the feasible region is the unique solution to a linear system with two types of equations \eqref{line:type1} and \eqref{line:type2}, where the number of equations in \eqref{line:type1} is significantly smaller than the number of equations in \eqref{line:type2}.
-By utilizing the structure of the production-inventory problem, we conclude by showing in Lemma~\ref{lem:zeros} that the number of nonzeros in every extreme point grows at most linearly with respect to the number of stages of the robust optimization problem.
+Applying Lemma \ref{lem:2} to the production-inventory problem, we obtain the corresponding \eqref{line:type1} and \eqref{line:type2}.
+With some further reformulation of these equations, we can then utilize Lemma~\ref{lem:zeros} to conclude that the number of nonzeros in every extreme point grows at most linearly with respect to the number of stages of the robust optimization problem.
 Our formal proof of Theorem~\ref{thm:main} is found in Appendix~\ref{appx:proof_thm12}.

+Lastly, we highlight that in this proof, the structure of the production-inventory problem is utilized only to obtain the corresponding \eqref{line:type1} and \eqref{line:type2} equations using Lemma \ref{lem:2}, and the reformulation of equations is tied with this problem structure.
+We will show in Theorem \ref{thm:3} how the same proof idea can be utilized to obtain the sparsity results for the dynamic newsvendor problem with a different set of \eqref{line:type1} and \eqref{line:type2} equations and a different reformulation technique.